Dvergar/ECS-Networking-Haxe/README.md

 Entity Component System architecture with networking support, component state synchronization + RPC (kinda).

+*Warning : This library is a bit clusterfucky, it's might not be a very good idea to use it.*

 ### Should I use this library ?
 Probably not, at this stage it's fine for protyping but there's some macro code and not enough error handling; if you go a bit out of the sample template you might trigger weird behaviours.
 It's also not documented.